If You’re Studying for the LSAT, Memorize This List of Terms

 These are not the only conditional words … there are many, many more.
 But in general, if word works the same was as “if” or “all,” it introduces sufficiency.
 If a word works the same way as “only” or “necessary,’ it introduces necessity.

-Causal Words: words that indicate a causal argument, which reasons that one event is caused by a correlated event.
+These are words that indicate a causal argument, which reasons that one event is caused by a correlated event.
 For example: “Tina forgot the words to her song-and-dance performance, and she failed her report.
 Therefore, Tina’s failure was caused by her forgetting the lyrics.”

 Using different words, the same causal argument may be structured as: “Forgetting the lyrics was the reason for Tina’s failure.
 She forgot the lyrics, and then failed her report.”

-Logical Force: terms that can make an argument stronger or weaker.
+These are terms that can make an argument stronger or weaker.
 Example: “Tina will be ready to present her report,” is stronger than “Tina could be ready.”

 When you’re beginning your studies, it may seem impossible to memorize the words above in any way that will be useful on the exam.
 But as you progress through LSAT concepts, you’ll grasp how each of these words is really meant to highlight a certain structure on your exam questions, and that memorizing each of the words in the above categories will aid you in understanding the structure each type of word is framing.